 Learn about common reasons cited by insurance companies as to why they are denying long term disability benefits:

-Long-term disability insurance companies oftentimes deny claims on the grounds that they say there is insufficient evidence or objective medical finding to support the claim.
+Long term disability insurance companies oftentimes deny claims on the grounds that they say there is insufficient evidence or objective medical finding to support the claim.
 For example, in a case involving back pain, if all there is is an x-ray, then perhaps a better piece of evidence would be an MRI or a CT scan.
 In a mental health claim, if there are cognitive deficits or difficulty thinking and processing information, then a good piece of evidence may be neuropsychological testing.
 This is the type of evidence that an insurance company is looking for in evaluating a case.

 There may be clerical or procedural errors in the claim.
 For example, the claimant, their doctor, or their employer maybe didn’t fill out a form that was necessary to process the case.
-Another procedural error is that the claim wasn’t brought in time, meaning that in most cases you have a specific time limit within which to bring your long-term disability case to the insurance company’s attention.
+Another procedural error is that the claim wasn’t brought in time, meaning that in most cases you have a specific time limit within which to bring your long term disability case to the insurance company’s attention.

-Long-term disability insurance companies deny claims is based on surveillance video that they’ve taken of you or the claimant.
-What that means is oftentimes the insurance company will hire a private investigator to conduct surveillance and record the claimant in their daily activities, and if there is evidence that the claimant is engaged in activity that seems to contradict what’s in the medical records, then that can be used as a basis for a denial.
+Long term disability insurance companies deny claims is based on surveillance video that they’ve taken of you or the claimant.
+What that means is oftentimes the insurance company will hire a private investigator to conduct surveillance and record the claimant in their daily activities, and if there is evidence that the claimant is engaged in an activity that seems to contradict what’s in the medical records, then that can be used as a basis for a denial.

 The claimant must meet all the eligibility requirements under the policy to have coverage, and some of those requirements may be non-medical in nature.
-For example, most policies require the employee to have worked a certain number of hours or worked a certain number of days before they’re eligible for long-term disability coverage, and I’ve seen denials where the insurance company is claiming that the claimant didn’t work a sufficient number of days or hours to have coverage under the policy.
+For example, most policies require the employee to have worked a certain number of hours or worked a certain number of days before they’re eligible for long term disability coverage, and I’ve seen denials where the insurance company is claiming that the claimant didn’t work a sufficient number of days or hours to have coverage under the policy.

 You must always look at the actual definition of the term disability under the policy.
 Each policy specifically defines how they evaluate the term disability, so for example, under most policies, you’re disabled if you cannot perform all or substantially all of the material duties of your occupation, but you must look at the definition under your individual policy.
 Another part of the definition is that it oftentimes changes over time, such that after two years it’s not just whether you can do your job.
 It’s whether you can do other occupations, as well, so you must always be aware of how the definition of the term disability is defined in your policy.